upendarpenmetcha/hackathons/jntu-march-2018/Readme.md

 * btc_output_volume : The total value of all transaction outputs per day.
 * btc_estimated_transaction_volume : The total estimated value of transactions on the Bitcoin blockchain.

+### 1.3 Evaluation Criteria:

+Submit the EDA and your solution as a course: 25 points Perform prediction of "btc_market_price" on the dataset using regression: 40 points Submit to GitHub: 10 points
+5 cell format : 20 points + 5 points for Unit testing block
+Level : EDA-Easy, Prediction-Medium

+### 1.4 Naming Convention:

+Name your Jupyter notebook file as <TeamID>_Bit_Coin

 ## 2.0 Alpha Solutions Fraud Detection

 ### 2.1 Overview of Fraud Detection